 In a way, consciousness can be considered one of the defects caused by the prolonged maturation of the human species.
-It is clear that nature did not mean the human consciousness permanent, but it is a mistake.
+It is clear that nature does not mean the human consciousness is permanent, but it is a mistake.
 The mistake is that the state of the psyche we know as everyday consciousness does not disappear, even if it should; I have also addressed this defect elsewhere on this site.
-It would be absurd to try to explain humans as peculiar beings by this faulty quality alone.
+It would be absurd to explain humans as peculiar beings by this faulty quality alone.
 Instead, we should understand that the autopilot has stopped working and that it should change to another mechanism, a critical part of which is instincts.
 And that one could be called animal consciousness.
 Other languages have their own words to describe the state of mind I call “animal consciousness”, but I shall use this as a general term for the phenomenon.

-Please note that it is questionable whether animal consciousness can be called “consciousness” at all because, instead, it is a lack of consciousness.
+It is questionable whether animal consciousness can be called “consciousness” because, instead, it is a lack of consciousness.
 But since there are no standard terms, let it be called consciousness.
-In practice, however, animal consciousness lacks all the mechanisms by which a child built the safe world necessary for survival.
+In practice, however, animal consciousness lacks all the mechanisms by which a child builds the safe world necessary for survival.
 After all, an adult does not even need such safety.

 Everyday consciousness is a childish feature